HOME

 If someone shares their character's narrative with you, you should kindly recieve it, even if it does not interest you.
 They should be kind as you share with them your character's narrative.

-Help Players Get what They Want out of a Scene
+Help Players Get What They Want out of a Scene

-If your character wants to have a dramatic final attack that kills the big boss, telegraph what they plan to do.; Either in narrative or out of character tell the other players you are going to kill the boss (or try, if you're letting the dice decide) the turn before, so each player gets a turn to do their cool thing before the scene is over.
+If your character wants to have a dramatic final attack that kills the big boss, telegraph what they plan to do.
+Either in narrative or out of character tell the other players you are going to kill the boss (or try, if you're letting the dice decide) the turn before, so each player gets a turn to do their cool thing before the scene is over.

 Pay attention to what other players enjoy and bring them opportunities to do those things.